- Level 3

 - Get Experience: First, gain experience and expertise in manual handling (moving and handling).
 This often includes learning proper lifting and handling techniques through training and practical experience.

 - Take a Course: Enrol in a certified “train the trainer” course for manual handling (also called moving and handling).
 These courses are designed to teach you how to become an effective trainer in this field.
+2 days manual handling training is common in the UK and getting one with adequate practical and sound knowledge of guidelines is important.

 - Course Completion: Successfully complete the “train the trainer” course, which typically includes both theory and practical components.
 You may need to pass assessments or exams as part of the course.